jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 **Note:** while the data preparation steps typically occur after the dataframe is constructed, if I'm the person retrieving the raw data (i.e., writing the SQL), I'll often do some of the preparation in SQL first.
 Examples include compressing the data to the appropriate cardinality, grouping the data into appropriate groups, or creating Boolean (1/0) columns from the raw data values.
 I may have to repeat these steps after creating the dataframe in Python, but I often save time by doing as much of this in SQL first.

-I next performed the following steps:
+I next perform the following steps:

 **Data Preparation**